 If you discover that working with the clients of an agency or focusing on the issues of the clients creates too much emotional turmoil for you, please advise your supervisor right away.
 Facing emotionally charged issues is an everyday occurrence in the helping professions.
 Sometimes just having someone to talk to can help.

 Due to continued restrictions in most schools, agencies and organizations it may be impossible for a physical visit.
 The SSC will contact you once a week and will contact your host supervisor a minimum of 2 times to discuss how you are doing.

 If there is a labour dispute during your practicum, you may be required to pause your practicum.
 Dependent on the length of the practicum, the SSC will work with you and your practicum host to resolve the days missed or have you complete your practicum elsewhere.
 The Student Success Coordinator stays aware of any placements that are currently going through a possible dispute if they are union.

 You can work part-time during your practicum as long as your hours do not interfere with the hours you will be at your practicum.

 If you are going to be absent for any reason, you must inform your practicum host as well as the Student Success Coordinator.
 Depending on the reason, you may be required to make up that day.

 It will be important to stay in touch with your Student Success Coordinator during your practicum.
 The SCC will work with each student on a case-by-case basis.

 If you are asked to leave your practicum, the Student Success Coordinator will investigate through conversation with your practicum host to the reasons why and then speak with the student.
 If resolvement cannot be done, another practicum may be set up for you.
-If that is not possible, the student will be required to complete a Capstone project to graduate.

 Our Student Success Coordinator is your first point of contact regarding practicums, questions and practicum check-in.